What you need to know about: Triodos Bank

 The deal

 Triodos offers a full suite of everyday ethical banking services for individuals, businesses and charities.
-These include a current account, individual savings accounts (ISAs) and a business account.
+These include a current account, savings accounts and individual savings accounts (ISAs).
 It was the first (and is still the only) bank to be awarded a Good With Money ‘Good Egg’ mark.

-It also offers a range of impact investment opportunities from socially responsible investment (SRI) and direct investments to microfinance – all investing in organisations that are bringing about positive change.
-To date, Triodos has raised more than £133 million in social investments for 30 individual organisations.
+Triodos also offers a range of impact investment opportunities from socially responsible investment (SRI) and direct investments to microfinance – all investing in organisations that are bringing about positive change.
+To date, Triodos has raised more than £187 million in social investments for 50 individual organisations.

-Triodos currently has around 80,000 customers putting their money to work for positive change.
-In August 2021, Triodos topped a Which? chart for the most sustainable savings account providers.
+Triodos currently has around 73,000 customers in the UK (740,000 worldwide) putting their money to work for positive change.

 A Good Egg: Triodos Bank